 Meg has lived in Powick for 37 years with husband Jim, and has three adult children who attended Powick Primary, and one young grandson at school in Worcester.
 Since moving to Worcestershire, she has been involved with the pre-school playgroup for seven years and Brownies for 20 years, and is a member of the Junior Church team, having trained as a teacher.
 Meg was also involved with teaching ESL (English as a Second Language) and retired after 14 years working with homeless 16 to 25 year olds in Malvern.
 A member of the local church in Powick and Callow End, Meg joins the school as a Foundation (Church) Governor and is often seen in disguise at the Open the Book assemblies!
 She is a Pilgrim Guide in the 'Lifepath' event in Malvern Priory, and is pleased to welcome Callow End pupils there each year.
 Meg's interests include folk song and dance, theatre, history, rambling, travel and community involvement, including local choir and pantomime.

 Philip is currently PCC Treasurer and previously PCC Secretary, and Deanery Synod rep. with a legal background, and is married to Frances - a Churchwarden's Assistant for Callow End Church, and a former school governor here, and 'Open the Book' leader.
 Together they are very actively involved in church and community life.
-Philip is a regular volunteer at Worcester CAB but now concentrates on following cricket ( particularly Worcestershire), looking after his garden and wrestling with the Church's financial problems.
+When he first retired Philip was a regular volunteer at Worcester CAB but now concentrates on following cricket ( particularly Worcestershire), looking after his garden and wrestling with the Church's financial problems.

 Suzanne lives in the village with husband Jim and son William who attends Callow End School.
 Suzanne is a Project Manager in the Telecommunications industry and in any spare time enjoys keeping fit and reading.
 As well as being Chair of the Governing Body she also sits on the Finance and Resources Committee.
 Suzanne thoroughly enjoys both the contribution that she is able to make to the running of the school and the wider community.